 Discovering Fall River: From industrial towns to haunted hotels

 Fans of paranormal places can stay at other reportedly haunted accommodations like the Fall River Hotel.
-The 19th century establishment has a ghostly resident named Abigail who has been known to tidy guests’ suitcases.
+The 19th-century establishment has a ghostly resident named Abigail who has been known to tidy guests’ suitcases.

 Nearby Battleship Cove displays the massive USS Massachusetts warship with exhibits on Fall River’s naval history.
-The carousel village with its beautifully restored merry-go-round also offers family fun.
+The carousel village, with its beautifully restored merry-go-round, also offers family fun.

 Nature lovers can hike through woodlands and cedar swamps at the Lloyd Center for the Environment.
 Or view wildlife at the Sylvan Nursery, a large garden center with exotic birds, fish, and plants.